Cacti/plugin_flowview/README.md

 # Changelog

---- 2.2 ---

-* issue#27: Deprecated functions and legacy path causing issues with schedules
-* issue#28: Flowview filters not searchable using some international characters
-* feature: Major rework of logic and code, make OpenFlashCharts work a little longer

 --- 2.1 ---
 * issue: Prepare for sunrise theme in 1.1.17
 * issue: Clean up the filter logic to preserve values
 * issue: Make the graph size auto-detect screen size
 * issue: Make reports sort properly

 --- 2.0 ---
 * feature: Support for Cacti 1.0
 * feature: Support for Ugroup Plugin
 * feature: Use either the OS' DNS or Alternate